Schroedinger-Hat/ImageGoNord-Web/README.md

-# Nordtheme - RGB image to Nordtheme palette
+# ImageGoNord - RGB image to Nordtheme palette
 A tool that can convert your rgb images to nordtheme palette

 # Authors